elesiuta/picosnitch/README.md

 - Uses BPF [for accurate, low overhead bandwidth monitoring](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/) and fanotify to watch executables for modification
 - Since applications can call others to send/receive data for them, the parent executable and hash is also logged for each connection
 - Focus is on monitoring and detection, and doing that well, this is not a firewall since that would increase complexity, impact performance, and can't be done as securely as [sandboxing](https://wiki.archlinux.org/title/Security#Sandboxing_applications) with something such as [firejail](https://wiki.archlinux.org/title/firejail#Usage), [flatpak](https://github.com/tchx84/Flatseal/blob/master/DOCUMENTATION.md#share), or a virtual machine
-- Even though executables are hashed, they may still be compromised via shared libraries, if this is a concern you may want to see other host-based intrusion detection systems (HIDS) such as [AIDE](https://wiki.archlinux.org/title/AIDE) or something like [debsums (with caveats)](https://manpages.debian.org/unstable/debsums/debsums.1.en.html)
+- Note that applications could also be compromised via shared libraries, loading scripts, extensions, etc., and only the process executable itself is hashed, if this is a concern you may also want to see other host-based intrusion detection systems (HIDS) such as [AIDE](https://wiki.archlinux.org/title/AIDE) or something like [debsums (with caveats)](https://manpages.debian.org/unstable/debsums/debsums.1.en.html) on top of checking for abnormal traffic
 - Inspired by programs such as GlassWire, Little Snitch, and OpenSnitch

 # [installation](#installation)